stoffee/terraform-hcp-vault-eks/README.md

    export AWS_SECRET_ACCESS_KEY=
    ```

-3. Rename sample.auto.tfvars_example to sample.auto.tfvars and edit to customize the install, then initialize and apply the Terraform configuration to get a customized environment.
-Ensure you view the plan details and approve with a yes.
+3. Rename sample.auto.tfvars_example to sample.auto.tfvars and edit to customize the install.
+Edit the sample.auto.tfvars to your liking

   ```bash
   cp sample.auto.tfvars_example sample.auto.tfvars
   ```

-  Edit the sample.auto.tfvars to your liking
+4. Initialize and apply the Terraform configuration to get a customized environment.
+Ensure you view the plan details and approve with a yes.
   ```bash
   terraform init
   terraform apply